Swiss wine: Grape varieties

 Other grapes grown in Switzerland include hybrid varieties like Muscat bleu which had 3 ha in cultivation for commercial winemaking 2009.

 Classification

-For a long time, Switzerland lacked detailed national regulations regarding wine classification, which meant that it was to a large extent up to wine producers about what to put on wine labels; neither a German wine-style Prädikat system or a French wine-style appellation system was implemented, and as a non-EU member, Switzerland did not have to implement European Union wine regulations.
+For a long time, Switzerland lacked detailed national regulations regarding wine classification, which meant that it was to a large extent up to wine producers about what to put on wine labels; neither a German wine-style Prädikat system nor a French wine-style appellation system was implemented, and as a non-EU member, Switzerland did not have to implement European Union wine regulations.
 Wines were usually labelled by their village of origin, by grape variety, or using a brand name.
 From the late 1980s, though, a French-style Appellation d'Origine Contrôlée system started to be implemented, starting with the Canton of Geneva.
 These regulations are mainly implemented by the cantons themselves.

 Wine styles

 Over the years, the Swiss have developed a number of unique specialty wines from grapes rarely found outside Switzerland.
 These include: